Skip to main content

 Permian Basin

 The Permian Basin is one of the nation's oldest oil and gas producing regions.
-New technologies have transformed the region in the last decade, breathing new life into old wells and tapping new ones.
-Using the tabs below, learn more about the region's century-long history and explore how recent increases in production have affected labor markets and business activity.
+After a long period of decline, the Basin has seen a major revival over the past decade thanks to the introduction of horizontal drilling and hydraulic fracturing.
+Using the tabs below, learn more about the region's century-long history and explore how changes in production have affected labor markets and business activity.

 The Region